jrudar/Triglav/paper/paper.md

 By using two differently parameterized beta-binomial distributions, `Triglav` has a better ability to control the selection and rejection of clusters.
 Once a significant hit is detected, the cluster is removed from the pool of tentative clusters and the process begins again.
 Finally, if there is interest in removing potentially redundant features, the best feature from each cluster can be discovered by calculating SAGE importance scores [@SAGE].

 ![A high-level overview of the `Triglav` algorithm.
-(A) Features are clustered.
-(B) A number of Extremely Randomized Tree classifiers are trained on randomly selected subsets of features and their shadow counterparts.
+**A** Features are clustered.
+**B** A number of Extremely Randomized Tree classifiers are trained on randomly selected subsets of features and their shadow counterparts.
-(C) This process is repeated to generate a distribution of Shapley values.
-(D) A Wilcoxon signed-rank test is used to determine if a cluster's Shapley values are greater than the shadow counterpart.
-(E) Beta-binomial distributions are then used to determine if a feature is to be kept, rejected, or remain tentative.
-Kept and rejected features are removed and steps B-E are repeated using the remaining tentative features.
+**C** This process is repeated to generate a distribution of Shapley values.
+**D** A Wilcoxon signed-rank test is used to determine if a cluster's Shapley values are greater than the shadow counterpart.
+**E** Beta-binomial distributions are then used to determine if a feature is to be kept, rejected, or remain tentative.
+Kept and rejected features are removed and steps **B-E** are repeated using the remaining tentative features.
-False discovery rate corrections are applied at step D and E.
+False discovery rate corrections are applied at step **D** and **E**.
 \label{fig:overview2}](Figure 2.pdf)

 # Ongoing Research